 Challenge: Getting the right number of candidates at the right time.

 Organizations aren't always prepared for high-volume hiring and may find it difficult to predict the number of applicants they need.
 The pressure is on when a large number of candidates is needed.

-How technology can help: Programmatic advertising and sourcing engines.
+How technology can help: Programmatic high-volume hiring and sourcing engines.

 “A programmatic advertising engine is connected to every source you can imagine, including job sites like Indeed and Monster, and media sites like Google and Facebook,” says Godson.
 “It can be set up to push listings to a large reach of media really quickly and based on need.”